Making plans about your future care

 • who you want to be with you when you die.

-Bear in mind that, although everyone will do their best to follow your wishes, this isn’t always possible.
-You might want to think about what you want to happen if your preferred choices aren’t possible.
+An advance statement is not legally binding.
+Although everyone will do their best to follow your wishes, this is not always possible.
+So do think about what you want to happen if your preferred choices are not possible.

 Advance decision to refuse treatment

-This used to be called a living will.
+This is sometimes called a living will.
 In Scotland, it is called an advance directive.
-It allows you to record which treatments you don’t want to receive if you’re not able to make or communicate a decision about your care in the future.
+It allows you to record treatments you do not want to receive if you can’t make or communicate a decision about your care in the future.
 For example, you may not want treatment to extend your life once your cancer advances to a certain stage.

-You can’t use an advance decision to ask for a specific treatment, only to say you don’t want a treatment.
+You can’t use an advance decision to ask for a specific treatment, only to say you do not want a treatment.
 You can update an advance decision at any time, for example, if you change your mind or if your health changes.

-As part of the advance decision to refuse treatment, your healthcare team may ask you or your family to complete a DNR (do not resuscitate) form.
-This may also be called a DNACPR (do not attempt cardiopulmonary resuscitation).
-This is the treatment given if your heart suddenly stops beating, or you stop breathing.
+As part of the advance decision to refuse treatment, your healthcare team may talk to you or your family about a ReSPECT or DNR (do not resuscitate) form.
+These forms are used to record a person’s decision not to be resuscitated.
+Resuscitation is the treatment given if your heart stops beating, or you stop breathing.
 This can be a difficult decision to make, and your healthcare team will talk you through it in detail.
 You may want to talk to those closest to you about this decision.

 Lasting Power of Attorney

 A Lasting Power of Attorney is a legal document.
-You can name one or more adults you trust to make decisions on your behalf if you’re not able to yourself.
+You can name one or more adults you trust to make decisions on your behalf if you are not able to yourself.

 You will need to register the Power of Attorney, which will involve paying a fee.
-It can take up to 10 weeks to register, so it is best to think about this as early as you can.
-You may want to get advice from a solicitor, or from Citizens Advice.
+It can take up to 20 weeks to register, so it is best to think about this as early as you can.
+You can find out more at GOV.UK.
+You may also want to get advice from a solicitor, or from Citizens Advice.

-In Northern Ireland, there is an Enduring Power of Attorney for your property and financial affairs, but there isn’t one for making decisions about health and welfare.
-If you are no longer able to make decisions about your care, your healthcare team should speak to the people close to you to agree on the best care for you.
+In Northern Ireland, there is an Enduring Power of Attorney for your property and finances, but there isn’t one for making decisions about health and welfare.
+If you are no longer able to make decisions about your care, your healthcare team should speak to the people close to you.
 But they don’t legally have to follow these wishes.

 Quotemarks Created with Sketch.